Arrival (ARVL) upgraded Issued by Wall Street Gurus

-Arrival (NASDAQ:ARVL) went down by -4.76% from its latest closing price compared to the recent 1-year high of $17.99.
-The company’s stock price has collected -0.62% of loss in the last five trading sessions.
+Arrival (NASDAQ:ARVL) went up by 1.87% from its latest closing price compared to the recent 1-year high of $17.99.
+The company’s stock price has collected 3.16% of gains in the last five trading sessions.
 Barron’s reported on 03/10/22 that Arrival Stock Has Gotten Crushed in the SPAC Selloff.
 This Executive Is Optimistic.

 Is It Worth Investing in Arrival (NASDAQ :ARVL) Right Now?